MicrosoftDocs/Viva/Viva/glint/setup/360-roles-permissions.md

 From the Glint admin dashboard, select the **Configuration symbol** and then **User Roles.**

 1. If you created a user role specifically for 360 feedback program administration, select this role.
 If you’re adding a new 360 feedback admin role, select **+ New Role.**
 1. In the *Untitled Role* page that opens, name your User Role by selecting the **pencil symbol**.
-Choose an name easily identifiable cycle name.
+Choose a name easily identifiable cycle name.
 1. Select **Permissions** and scroll down to the *Feedback* section of the page.

     :::image type="content" source="../../media/glint/setup/360-feedback-access-role.png" alt-text="Screenshot of accessing Permissions in Role Settings.":::